Cosby1992/Laravel-React-Taskmanager/README.md

 Create a database and give it a name (SQL)

+Clone the .env.example and rename the copy to .env

 Update your database settings in the .env file

 CLI: npm install

+CLI: npm run dev

 CLI: php artisan serve